dengjianyuan/Survey_AI_Drug_Discovery/README.md

 # 👏 A Survey of Artificial Intelligence in Drug Discovery

 💡 Artificial intelligence has been widely applied in drug discovery over the past decade and is still gaining popularity.
-This repository compiles a collection works on related areas, based on the manuscript "Artificial Intelligence in Drug Discovery: Applications and Techniques" (<i> coming out soon</i>) by Jianyuan Deng et al. Hope you will find it useful for your research.
+This repository compiles a collection works on related areas, based on the manuscript "Artificial Intelligence in Drug Discovery: Applications and Techniques" by Jianyuan Deng et al ([[link]](https://arxiv.org/abs/2106.05386)).
+Hope you will find it useful for your research.

 🔔 This repository is updated regularly.